swopnilnep/.dotfiles/README.md

 - Organize these growing steps into multiple script files.
 - Automate symlinking and run script files with a bootstrapping tool like [Dotbot](https://github.com/anishathalye/dotbot).
 - Revisit the list in [`.zshrc`](.zshrc) to customize the shell.
-- Make a checklist of steps to decommission your computer before wiping your hard drive.
+- Make a checklist of steps to decommission your computer before wiping hard drive.
 - Create a [bootable USB installer for macOS](https://support.apple.com/en-us/HT201372).
-- Integrate other cloud services into your Dotfiles process (Dropbox, Google Drive, etc.).
+- Integrate other cloud services into Dotfiles process (Dropbox, Google Drive, etc.).
 - Find inspiration and examples in other Doffiles repositories at [dotfiles.github.io](https://dotfiles.github.io/).